melezhik/swat/README.md

     swat ./my-app http://127.0.0.1

 # DSL
 Swat DSL consists of 2 parts.
-Routes ( or URIs ) and check patterns.
+Routes and check patterns.

 ## Routes
+Routes are http resources a tested web application should has.

-URI resolution is conventional / file system based.
-It's calculated as sub-tree path against project root directory.
+Swat utilize file system approach calculateing all existed routes as sub directories pathes in the project root directory.
 Let's say we have a project layout:

     example/my-app/